hossainchisty/FreshGerium-ERP-Platform/README.md

 </details>

-You may noticed that I didn't include any instructions on how to run this project in the README file.
-However, I want to clarify that this was an intentional decision on my part.

-I have been working on this project with the intention of selling it for commercial purposes.
-Therefore, I have chosen not to include detailed instructions in the README file in order to protect the value and exclusivity of the project for potential buyers.

-If you are interested in purchasing this project for commercial use, I would be happy to discuss the terms and provide you with the necessary information.
-Please let me know if you would like to proceed with the discussion.
+## Disclaimer

+**Note: This project is no longer actively maintained.
+We have stopped working on this project and will not be providing further updates or support publicly.**

+We appreciate your interest in this project, and while we have discontinued public updates, the project might still be under development privately for specific purposes or clients.
+If you have any questions or inquiries about the project, please contact us privately for more information.

 Thank you for your understanding.

-Best regards,
+Best regards,<br>
+<a href="https://www.linkedin.com/in/hossainchisty/" target="_blank">Hossain Chisty</a>

 <!-- Get in touch - Start -->